Budibase/website/content/blog/how-to-make-a-web-app/index.md

 ### What is wireframing / prototyping

 Wireframing is the process of designing a blueprint of your web application.
-Prototyping is taking wireframing a step further, and adding a more dynamic interactive display.
+Prototyping is taking wireframing a step further, adding an interactive display.

 The decision is to wireframe or prototype is down to you.
 If you have the time, I’d recommend prototyping as it will make it easier to communicate your web app when seeking validation.